lucia-auth/lucia/documentation/collection/main/learn/basics/users.md

 ## Create users

 [`createUser()`](/reference/api/server-api#createuser) can be used to create users.
-This takes an option for the primary key, which will be linked the user, and user attributes.
+This takes an option for the primary key, which will be linked to the user and user attributes.

 ```ts
 import { auth } from "./lucia.js";